 For the hesitant, there is the option to come show support by attending the event and enjoying free chicken wings, courtesy of Jethro’s.
 There will also be activities for spectators that will be announced as the event approaches.

-For the brave who are interested in competing for the fastest ingestion, Emmenecker veteran Emily Seuferer, offers up her team’s strategy.
+For the brave who are interested in competing for the fastest ingestion, Emmenecker veteran Emily Seuferer, offers up her team’s strategy from a previous year.

 “We ate what we liked eating and got down to what was left,” Seuferer said.
 “We finished a little before 15 minutes, so I guess it was a successful strategy.”

 In previous years, this Drake tradition has drawn 100 plus students to Jethro’s own restaurant, however due to the crowds, the event will be held in Shiver’s Courtside Club, connected to the Knapp Center, to allow for a less cramped space.

 “It’s a community builder, and we’re going to look this year to try to draw in the community, whether it’s donating to a food pantry or working with the Drake neighborhood, and obviously working with Jethro’s,” said Rebecca Clair, one of the two vice presidents of traditions in Student Alumni Association.